% Funds to Animal Care

 Using a network of foster homes, we take in last chance animals – animals that are at high risk of euthanasia or those that would otherwise be at risk without our help.
 This includes animals at shelters and stray animals.
 We also assist in emergency rescues, including small animals removed from neglectful situations.

-Our priority is small animals like rabbits, guinea pigs, rats, hamsters, gerbils, mice, hedgehogs, ferrets, and others, as there is no other rescue group in our community dedicated to these types of animals.
-We regularly take in cats and occasionally dogs.
-We rarely accept owner surrendered animals.
+We regularly take in dogs, cats, and rabbits but also small animals like guinea pigs, rats, hamsters, gerbils, mice, hedgehogs, ferrets, and others, as there is no other rescue group in our community dedicated to these types of animals.
+Many need special vet care.

 As a no-kill rescue, our animals stay in foster homes until they are adopted.
 We work to educate the public about the proper care and treatment of animals as well as the pet overpopulation crisis and the importance of spaying/neutering and adoption.